YossiSaadi/todo/.swm/live-snippets.mio0y.sw.md

 ## The benefits of Swimm Live snippets

 ✅ Using parts of your code in your documents does most of the work for you.
+Let the code explain what it does, and you - explain the underlying assumptions and connections between different code areas.

-✅ The Swimm auto-sync algorithm will take care of tracking the code in the document.
+✅ The Swimm Auto-sync algorithm will take care of tracking the code in the document. making sure the document is always up-to-date as the code evolves.

 <br/>